ilitygergo/Quiz/README.md

   Put this folder into *C:\Oracle* and add *C:\Oracle\instantclient_12_1* to your PATH system variable.

-To have a connection to your local database, give your connection the name: *system* and the password: *Aladar12*.
-Change your php.ini file from xampp by clicking on Config ->  PHP(php.ini) and uncomment
+To have a connection to your local database, give your connection the name: **system** and the password: **Aladar12**.
+Change your php.ini file from xampp by clicking on Config ->  PHP(php.ini) and uncomment these lines: `the extension=oci8_12c` `extension=php_oci8_12c.dll`.
-* the extension=oci8_12c
-* extension=php_oci8_12c.dll
-lines.
 After starting Apache you should be able to access your database from the code.

 After this, clone the repository in your *xampp\htdocs* folder and you are good to go.